Ipotrick/Daxa/README.md

 - Daxas internals are very efficient and impose very low overhead.
 Its whole design is with cpu performance in mind.
 Daxa does very little tracking in the api itself and is also very restrictive on quickly accumulating costs like frequent hash map lookups.
 Daxa imposes as minimal overhead in most parts of the API, compared to raw Vulkan it is practically always under 1% overhead compared to raw vulkan calls in the tested applications.

 - Daxa is made in two layers.
 The core API and the utils.
-The utils contain things like the ImGui integration, PipelineManager and TaskList.
+The utils contain things like the ImGui integration, PipelineManager and TaskGraph.
 This split is made to keep the responsibilities of the different parts of Daxa strictly separated.